 How to Check your Hair Porosity?

 A closed pine cone represents low porosity hair.
 The cuticles are closed, sealed tight, making it harder for water, oils and products to penetrate.
+I’ve found low porosity hair tends to be drier than other porosity types.
 An open pine cone represents high porosity hair.
 The cuticles are open and therefore water, oil and products can easily penetrate it.
 But the cuticles remain open, meaning hair can easily dry out and tangle.
-Medium porosity is the most healthy, and natural state for hair porosity.
+Medium porosity is regarded as the most healthy, and natural state for hair porosity.
 The cuticle opens to absorb water, oil and products.
 But also closes back down to protect the hair shaft.